FredHutch/freeloader/README.md

 Freeloader is a simple web application (flask) that allows researchers to take advantage of HPC best practices to offer a compute pipeline to collaborators.
+An external collaborator uploads a data file through a web form.
+The data file is then processed on an HPC cluster using recommended HPC and storage access methods.

 Design goals are:

  - ensure that only compute resources are used that are otherwise idle
  - ensure that the lowest cost storage is used to accompish the job